 Leadership Lesson: The important leadership lesson here is to not interfere when people are effective and getting stuff done.
 Thor could have thrown his title around but she was getting results.
 Many leaders find it intimidating when someone on their team and more importantly below them on the org chart empowers themselves to get things done.
 This is a good thing but only if you are secure in your role.

 5. Not Everyone is Cut Out to Lead - Korg

 Probably one of the most unexpected scenes in Endgame occurred at Thor's house.
-We find him out of shape, unshaven, probably unwashed, with Korg (and I think Meek was there) playing Fortnite.
-Korg, a would-be rabblerouser and rebellion leader, not to mention 8 foot tall man made of stone, was being bullied by what we can only assume was a child and needed Thor to handle the situation.
+We find him out of shape, unshaven, probably unwashed, with Korg and Meek, playing Fortnite.
+Korg, a would-be rabblerouser and rebellion leader, and an 8 foot tall man made of stone, was being bullied by what we can only assume was a child and needed Thor to handle the situation.
 More about this idea here.